aicenter/FUP/labs/lab06.md

 #lang racket

 ;;; Brainf*ck - interpreter
-;;; As the symbols ., have their specific meaning in Racket, we replace them by the symbols *@
+;;; As the symbols ., have their specific meaning in Racket, we replace them with the symbols *@

 ;;; Sample Brainf*ck programs
-; program reading non-negative numbers on the first two positions and displaying their sum (define add-prg
+; program reading non-negative numbers in the first two positions and displaying their sum (define add-prg
   '(@ > @ [- < + >] < *))

-; program reading non-negative numbers on the first two positions and displaying their product (define mul-prg
+; program reading non-negative numbers in the first two positions and displaying their product (define mul-prg
   '(@ > @ < [- > [- > + > + < <] > [- < + >] < <] > > > *))

-; constant defining the size of tape
+; a constant defining the size of the tape
 (define SIZE 10)

-; constructor of the object tape of a given size (define (make-tape size)
+; a constructor of the object tape of a given size (define (make-tape size)
   (define tape (make-vector size 0))   ; initialize fresh tape (define ptr 0)                       ; pointer points to the first element